Introduction

 Outcome

-After the detailed structural and geotechnical analysis carried out by Kot, it was observed that the tunnel was not in compliance with the applicable regulatory criteria.
-The analysis led to a borderline situation, indicating the possibility of the structure collapsing.
+In conclusion, following the detailed structural and geotechnical analysis conducted by Kot, it was found that the tunnel did not comply with the applicable regulatory criteria.
+Consequently, the analyses indicated a critical condition, suggesting a potential risk of structural collapse.

 Figure 6: Distribution of bending moments along the tunnel during vehicle traffic.
 SOURCE: Kot Collection.